Head of Microeconomics - London

-We are looking to hire an Associate Director of Applied Economics to join the consulting directorate of Oxford Economics.
+We are looking to hire a Head of Microeconomics to join the consulting directorate of Oxford Economics.
 The team tackles a wide range of questions raised by our clients, from evaluating the drivers of scientific productivity, quantifying the implications of restricting competition in the network equipment market for 5G, assessing the impact of an online sales tax and using data from a major retailer to understand trends in regional economies in real-time.

 This role will be based within the Economic Impact consulting division.
-The individual will operate in a cross-cutting fashion providing quality assurance and analytical support on research spanning across the division’s five operational teams which currently encompass around 40 economists.
-Although, across the division there will typically be around 40 to 50 projects operating concurrently, it is expected that the Associate Director of Applied Economics will primarily devote their attention to supporting a handful of the most methodologically complex and challenging at any one time.
+The individual will operate in across-cutting fashion providing quality assurance and analytical support on research spanning across the division’s five operational teams which currently encompass around 40 economists.
+Although, across the division there will typically be around 40 to 50 projects operating concurrently, it is expected that the Head of Microeconomics will primarily devote their attention to supporting a handful of the most methodologically complex and challenging at any one time.

-As well as this leading analytical role, the Associate Director will contribute to business development through their support of proposal work and the development of new ideas that can be pitched to clients.
+As well as this leading analytical role, the Head of Microeconomics will contribute to business development through their support of proposal work and the development of new ideas that can be pitched to clients.
 In this element, there will be an emphasis on potential projects and lines of business which require a creative application of economic analysis or advanced economic and econometric modelling techniques.

 The post-holder will report to the Director of Economic Consulting.